 44 Our high-risk country classification is based on a list of countries that we establish and update regularly using various external sources of information such as the U.S. Department of State Travel Warnings, the World Bank’s country ranking on Worldwide Governance Indicators, the United Nations Human Development Index, and Transparency International’s Corrupt Perception Index.

-45 We define a critical finding as: 1) evidence of imminent threat to human life or potential catastrophic impact to facility, community or environment and/or 2) evidence of imminent threat to Johnson & Johnson supply chain and/or reputation.
+45 We define a critical finding as evidence of very high risk to human life or potential catastrophic impact to facility, community or environment.
 We expect suppliers and potential suppliers to address critical findings immediately.